Spotting Asset Bubbles

 Warren Buffett

-So, asset bubbles are inevitable.
-But how do we know if we are about to partake in one?
-William Bernstein, neurologist turned investment advisor and a writer par excellence, lists these four signs:
+Bubbles hence are inevitable.
+But how do we know if we are in one?
+William Bernstein, neurologist turned investment advisor and a writer par excellence, lists these four signs…

-• Popularity – You go to a party and everyone is talking about the killing they are making on tech stocks or the real estate they are flipping.
-Or your cab driver is talking about bitcoin or ethereum, that’s a bubble.
+• Popularity – You go to a party, and everyone talks about the killing they are making in tech stocks or in flipping real estate.
+Your Uber driver talks bitcoin and Ethereum, those are signs of a bubble.

-• Job quits – When people quit their stable professions to day trade or speculate or flip houses full time, that’s a bubble.
+• Job quits – When people quit their stable professions to day trade or to flip houses, that is a bubble.

-• Skepticism met with anger – You express skepticism on investing in something that’s been popular lately and you’re not just met with disagreement but with anger, that’s another sign.
-We saw a bit of that with the crypto and NFT bros talking down anyone who questioned their investment thesis because who does not like to get effortlessly rich doing nothing.
+• Skepticism met with anger – You express skepticism on investing in something that has been popular, and you’re not just met with disagreement but also with anger, that is another sign.
+You see that in the crypto world where even mild questioning of their thesis is met with resentment.
+That is a bubble because who does not want to effortlessly get rich.

-• Extreme predictions – The last feature of a potential bubble is extreme predictions.
-Bitcoin is not just going to go to 100,000 dollars but is going to go to a million.
-When you see those sorts of extreme predictions, you can be sure that you are in a bubble.
+• Extreme predictions – The last feature of a bubble is extreme predictions.
+Bitcoin is going to a million.
+When you see such headlines, you can be sure of a bubble.

-The unfortunate problem with bubbles is that they can go on for a very long time before they burst.
-Alan Greenspan, the then Federal Reserve chairman, in a December 5th, 1996 speech he gave at the American Enterprise Institute, warned investors that stock market valuations, especially for the tech-heavy Nasdaq, were nutty.
-Yet, Nasdaq went on to quadruple from that point on before the bubble burst in March of 2000.
+The unfortunate problem with bubbles is that they can go on forever.
+Alan Greenspan, the then Federal Reserve chair, in a speech he gave at the American Enterprise Institute in December of 1996, warned that the stock market is in a bubble.
+Yet, the tech-heavy Nasdaq went on to quadruple in four years before the bubble eventually burst.

-• FOMO is a bit*h.
-Free lunches in investing are few and far between.
-Be wary of hot tips and realize that you’ll never see the full picture of other people’s investments, especially of the “experts” that you hear or see in the media.
+• FOMO is real but free lunches are few and far between.
+Be wary of hot tips and know that you’ll never see the full picture of other people’s finances.

-• Expected returns from any investment should make sense.
-I use the yield on 10-year Treasury bonds, the safest of all investments around, as a benchmark.
-And 10-year roughly matches the duration for any long-term investment so if that bond yields 4 percent and if something else yields 5, there is risk.
-Quantify that risk and invest accordingly.
+• Expected return from any investment should make sense.
+I use the yield on the 10-year Treasury bond as a guideline.
+And ten years roughly matches the duration of any long-term investing.
+So, if that bond, the safest of all investments, yields four percent and if something else yields five, there is a risk.
+Understand that risk and invest accordingly.

 Thank you for your time.